obophenotype/uberon/reference/reference_0000018.md

-However, working with reflexivity axioms poses some problems (outside the scope of this document, but briefly: global reflexivity axioms are too strong, and fast reasoners may not be able to use the correct axioms).
+However, working with reflexivity axioms poses some problems (outside the scope of this document, but briefly: global reflexivity axioms are too strong and cannot be used in conjunction with domain/range constraints; local reflexivity axioms of the form continuant SubClassOf part_of SELF should be used; also, fast reasoners such as Elk may not support these constructs, at least at the time of writing, and Uberon is heavily dependent on Elk for fast checking).

-To get around this, the Uberon release process will get around this limitation by performing a check where reflexivity is added as a rule, creating axioms of the form 'X part_of some X' in an unreleased 'validator' ontology.
+One possible approach to get around this limitation: generate a supplementary ontology with axioms of the form 'X part_of some X';
+this could be hidden from the user, but imported as part of the Jenkins QC pipeline to check for spatial disjointness errors.